idaholab/Deep-Lynx-Data-Historian/README.md

-# Deep Lynx Data Historian Adapter
+# DeepLynx Data Historian Adapter

-Deep Lynx Data Historian Adapter
+DeepLynx Data Historian Adapter

-This software is intended to facilitate the ingestion of data from some data historian into [Deep Lynx](https://github.com/idaholab/Deep-Lynx).
+This software is intended to facilitate the ingestion of data from some data historian into [DeepLynx](https://github.com/idaholab/Deep-Lynx).
 A data historian in this instance is any location where sensor and operational data from some live asset is gathered.
 The data can be either manual retrieved by this software or the data historian source can push to a listening endpoint provided by this software.

 ## Data Historian Overview

-Deep Lynx Data Historian facilitates the ingestion of data from some data historian into Deep Lynx via manual retrieval or a listening endpoint.
+DeepLynx Data Historian facilitates the ingestion of data from some data historian into DeepLynx via manual retrieval or a listening endpoint.
 Two modes for data retrieval:
 1. Manual Retrieval
     * Data is manually retrieved by reading a file located on an external file system (i.e. server).
 Note: Current implementation
 2. Listening Endpoint